zowe/docs-site/docs/troubleshoot/troubleshoot-zos-certificate.md

 **Solutions**

 The password is only used for USS PKCS12 certificate files.
 The keyring is protected by SAF permissions.
-It is recommended to fill the `password` with *password* as shown in the following example:
+It is recommended to assign a value to `password` as shown in the following example:

 **Example:**
 ```